Sat & Sun, Aug 19 – 20

 We have, unfortunately, the computer culture to thank for the epidemic of carpal tunnel syndrome (CTS) and forearm and hand tension syndromes.
 This is a repetitive strain injury that affects more people each day.
 To address it you need to know the causes, special tests to assess CTS, myofascial release techniques for the relevant muscles, tendons and ligaments, stretches, and self-massage for clients to help them overcome this all-to-commonly chronic problem.

 Approximately 1 in 2 people will get cancer during their lifetime.
 Therefore, it is a necessity that every therapist become knowledgeable and skillful with respect to oncology massage.
 Once thought to be contraindicated, now we are seeing that massage therapy can be helpful, judiciously applied, in almost every circumstance.
-This class, taught by one of the world’s foremost experts in oncology massage, Tracy Walton, is a deeply fulfilling, substantial, and empowering learning experience.
+This class is a deeply fulfilling, substantial, and empowering learning experience.

 Sign up to receive our CE Reminder Email! – Click here

 The Lauterstein-Conway Massage School encourages you to verify its credentials.
 Please use the following IDs for reference in your inquiry.
 The National Certification (NCBTMB) ID 450180-06 and the State of Texas Massage School ID is MS0016.

 The Lauterstein-Conway Massage School and Clinic has proudly trained Austin’s Massage Therapists for over 28 years as Austin’s premier massage school.
 Join the legacy and put your career into your hands today.